Net neutrality in the United States: Support of net neutrality

 Civil rights organizations, such as the Color of Change, the National Hispanic Media Coalition, and more argue that net neutrality is also important for communities of color because it allows for them to tell their own stories and “organize for racial and social justice."
 Much of the mainstream media does not showcase these minority people, so these organizations believe that it is important to open the Internet into giving these people some sort of broadcast station.
 By doing so, their voices can be heard, because beforehand ISPs could “block unpopular speech and prevent dissident voices from speaking freely online."
-As a result, net neutrality has become a social controversy, not just a technological one.

 In May 2014, some websites admitted to inserting code that slowed user access to their site from known FCC IP addresses, as a protest on the FCC's position on net neutrality.

 On his show Last Week Tonight, Oliver took on the issue of net neutrality for the first time in 2014, in the show's first season.
 The episode went viral with 13 million views on YouTube and prompted 45,000 comments on the FCC website.
 At the 2016 Consumer Electronics Show, former FCC Chairman Tom Wheeler cited Oliver's episode as a turning point in the issue of net neutrality.
 “John Oliver took the ultimate arcane issue, Title II, and made it something that got people interested.
 And that’s good.”
 Oliver returned to the issue of net neutrality on his May 7, 2017, episode in response to Chairman Pai's promise to get rid of the regulation.
 He prompted viewers to once again comment on the FCC website by buying the domain gofccyourself.com, which garnered 1.6 million contributions.

 Some have referenced the advance of Elon Musk's Starlink as something that could undercut the lobbying power of cable companies by offering internet access via satellite as opposed to traditional wired or wireless technologies.

 Some rural areas would have much less or no connectivity without net neutrality, making the use of farm software impracticable or impossible.